Angels in Islam: Sufism

-In Sufism, angels do not appear as merely models for the mystic but also their companions.
+In Sufism, angels do not appear merely as models for the mystic but also their companions.
 Humans, in a state between earth and heaven, seek angels as guidance to reach the upper realms.
 Some authors have suggested that some individual angels in the microcosmos represent specific human faculties on a macrocosmic level.
 According to a common belief, if a Sufi can not find a sheikh to teach him, he will be taught by the angel Khidr.
-The presence of an angel depends on human's obedience to divine law.
+The presence of an angel depends on a human's obedience to divine law.
 Dirt, depraved morality and desecration may ward off an angel.
 A saint might be given the ability to see angels as gift (karāmāt) from God.

 Ahmad al-Tijani, founder of the Tijaniyyah order, narrates that angels are created through the words of humans.
 Through good words an angel of mercy is created, but through evil words an angel of punishment is created.
-By God's degree, if someone repents from evil words, the angel of punishment may turn into an angel of mercy.
+By God's decree, if someone repents from evil words, the angel of punishment may turn into an angel of mercy.

 Just as in non-Sufi-related traditions, angels are thought of as created of light.
 Al-Jili specifies that the angels are created from the Light of Muhammad and in his attribute of guidance, light and beauty.
 Influenced by Ibn Arabi's Sufi metaphysics, Haydar Amuli identifies angels as created to represent different names/attributes of God's beauty, while the devils are created in accordance with God's attributes of Majesty, such as "The Haughty" or "The Domineering".

 Andalusian scholar ibn Arabi argues that a human generally ranks below angels, but developed to al-Insān al-Kāmil, ranks above them.
 While most earlier Sufis (like Hasan al-Basri) advised their disciples to imitate the angels, Ibn-Arabi advised them to surpass the angels.
 The angels being merely a reflection of the Divine Names in accordance within the spiritual realm, humans experience the Names of God manifested both in the spiritual and in the material world.
 This reflects the major opinion that prophets and messengers among humans rank above angels, but the ordinary human below an angel, while the messengers among angels rank higher than prophets and messengers among humans.
 Ibn Arabi elaborates his ranking in al-Futuhat based on a report by Tirmidhi.
 Accordingly, Muhammad intercedes for the angels first, then for (other) prophets, saints, believers, animals, plants and inanimate objects last, this explaining the hierarchy of beings in general Muslim thought.